Get a Job

-Do you remember we talked about job ads from companies that are used to sponsor for the visa on USponsor Me, earlier in this article?
-The open job that you are in competition with local candidates.
+Do you remember when we talked about job ads from companies that are used to sponsor for the visa on USponsor Me earlier in this article?
+There are open jobs that put you in competition with local candidates.

-So here we are!
-Here in this strategy, it's exactly what you need to target!
+So, here we are!
+In this strategy, you have what you need to target!

-Likewise, you will be able to consult open jobs so, you can choose the right company that matches 80% of your profile, and filter and see in priority companies with a good Visa Chance rate regarding your profile depending on your visa strategy.
+Likewise, you will be able to consult open jobs so that you can choose the right company that matches 80% of your profile.
+You can also filter and see in priority companies with a good Visa Chance rate, regarding your profile and dependent on your visa strategy.

-The more targeted you are in your search, in fact, the more you can concentrate on the opportunities in the field of your choice, and the more effective you will to find a job.
+The more targeted you are in your search, the more you can concentrate on the opportunities in the field of your choice, and the more effective you will be in finding a job.

-This will make so much easier your goals on how to get a job in the USA!
+This will make it so much easier to meet your goals for finding a job in the USA!

-In that case, you won't apply online.
-Actually what you are going to do, is to target relevant internal contacts to this company, contact them, and establish a relationship with your new contacts by getting him on the phone.
+In this case, you won't apply online.
+What you are going to do is target relevant internal contacts to this company, contact them, and establish a relationship with your new contacts by getting them on the phone.

-Your goal is to know what are the biggest challenges of the company in your field, and by demonstrating you can help, be introduced to the HR for going further in the recruitment process.
+Your goal is to know the biggest challenges of the company in your field, and by demonstrating that you can help, you'll be introduced to HR for going further in the recruitment process.

 It's like taking the back door, a shortcut actually. 😉 I'm going to write a dedicated article on this approach very soon!